mmazzarolo/tap-the-number/README.md

 ```

 ##### React-Native LayoutAnimation
-LayoutAnimation is a powerfull way to animate the transitions between layout changes without the
+LayoutAnimation is a powerful way to animate the transitions between layout changes without the
 need to specify the animation behaviour.
 You just call `LayoutAnimation.spring()` (or [one of the other available configurations](https://facebook.github.io/react-native/docs/layoutanimation.html)) before calling `setState` and
 React-Native will animate the component that has been subjected to a layout change.